× Promo

 Pricing may change from time to time, To view the most current pricing and a complete comparison of available plans, visit the official pricing page.
 The options shown there, including on the plan selection screen, reflect the plans currently accessible to you.

-Squarespace is a leading website builder in 2025, especially for small businesses and entrepreneurs.
+Squarespace is a leading website builder, especially for small businesses and entrepreneurs.
 As of now, Squarespace powers 4.91 million active subscriptions and is on track to generate an annual revenue run rate of $1.12 billion.

 What you get:

-Design: Access to all Squarespace templates, which are mobile-optimized and easy to customize.
+• Design: Access to beautiful Squarespace templates that are mobile-optimized and easy to customize.

 What’s missing: